sydasif/my-pandoc-book/chapters/05-numbers.md

 # Output: 9
 ```

-After these operations, the variable `i` will hold the value `9`.
+After these operations, the variable `i` hold the value `9`.
 You can achieve the same result using the augmented assignment operator for decrement:

 ```python
 Python 3.10.7 .............
 [MSC v.1933 64 bit (AMD64)] on win32